A Score that Really Matters: The Credit Score

 Credit scores only take into account the info in your credit reports.
 They don't consider income, savings, down payment amount, or demographic factors like sex race, national origin or marital status.
 These scores were invented specifically for this reason.
 "Profiling" was as dirty a word when these scores were invented as it is now.
 Credit scoring was envisioned as a way to assess willingness to repay the loan while specifically excluding other demographic factors.

-Your current debt level, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated wtih both positive and negative information in your credit report.
-Late payments lower your score, but consistently making future payments on time will improve your score.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scoring.
+Your score is calculated from the good and the bad in your credit report.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-For the agencies to calculate a credit score, you must have an active credit account with a payment history of six months.
-This history ensures that there is sufficient information in your report to generate an accurate score.
-Some borrowers don't have a long enough credit history to get a credit score.
-They should spend some time building up a credit history before they apply for a loan.
+To get a credit score, borrowers must have an active credit account with six months of payment history.
+This history ensures that there is sufficient information in your credit to assign an accurate score.
+If you don't meet the minimum criteria for getting a credit score, you may need to establish a credit history prior to applying for a mortgage.

 At The Lending Source, we answer questions about Credit reports every day.
 Give us a call at 9736012122.